 One of our favorites, the ornate Passage Vivienne with its upmarket shopping.

-It’s Black Friday, so we’ve got shopping on our minds.
-As the days shorten and the weather gets colder, seek refuge in one of Paris’s enchanting passages couverts.
+As the days shorten and the weather gets colder, seek refuge in one of Paris' covered passages (passages couverts).
 These traditional antique shopping arcades are hidden in scattered locations across the 9th, 2nd and 1st arrondissements.
-With eclectic offerings from second-hand books and stamp collections to designer Louboutin’s, here are some of our favorite secret spots.
+With eclectic offerings from second-hand books and stamp collections to designer Louboutins, here are some of our favorite secret spots.

-With our Black Friday sale on now until November 27, the time is right to book one of our stylish places to stay for your 2018 Paris trip – there’s up to 30% off in January and February during Les Soldes.
-Our Castillon apartment in dreamy Place Dauphine is an elegant choice, and well-positioned to make the most of shopping in Paris’s most central arcades.
+It's a great time to book one of our stylish apartments for your Paris trip – there's up to 50% off in stores during Les Soldes in January and February.
+Our Castillon apartment in dreamy Place Dauphine is an elegant choice, and well-positioned to make the most of shopping in Paris's most central arcades.

 The grand facade of Passage Verdeau.